search icon

 The alignment should be consistent.
 For paragraph content, keep the alignment on the left.
 Use centred alignment for headings & subheadings, quotes, and image captions.

-(d) Leading, Kerning and Tracking
+(d) Leading, kerning and tracking

 Leading refers to space between the lines.
 Every document will require different treatment, but here are some useful generalizations: